 Intelligent, charismatic, fluent in French, and financially independent, Natalie Barney fled the puritanical constraints of late 19th-century Ohio, arriving in Paris in the early 1900’s.
 Her family’s wealth allowed her to pursue a career in writing and poetry, and to live a lifestyle beyond that of the struggling writers and artists who flocked to her salon after WWI.
 Behind the heavy double doors of # 20, a large courtyard contained a faux Greek Temple, dubbed the Temple de l’Amitié, where guests would cavort, often in Greek togas, sometimes naked.
 Tea was originally the beverage of choice at Natalie’s gatherings but the hard drinking expats who arrived in the 20’s introduced liquor to her Friday afternoon salons which further relaxed inhibitions in the Temple of Friendship.

-Barney was openly and unabashedly bi-sexual and her life was a string of tempestuous affairs with both sexes.
-Her guest list contained all the names of 1920’s and 30’s expat Paris; Hemingway, Fitzgerald, Ezra Pound, Picasso, Djuna Barnes, Man Ray, T.S.
+Barney was openly and unabashedly lesbian and her life was a string of tempestuous female affairs.
+Her guest list contained all the names of 1920’s and 30’s expat Paris; Fitzgerald, Ezra Pound, Picasso, Djuna Barnes, Man Ray, T.S.
 Eliot and the list goes on.
 Interestingly, one name was frequently absent from her livre d’or; the other den mother of the Lost Generation set: Gertrude Stein – Stein preferred to hold court at her own salon near the Luxembourg Gardens on Rue de Fleurus.

 While Rue Jacob is conspicuously lacking in cafes and dining establishments, it’s equally conspicuous for the large number of boutique hotels along its less-than-quarter-mile-length.
 At least eight 3 and 4 star Inns are to be found here, or just around the corner on its feeder streets.
 It was as a resident of one of those small bohemian hotels in the Summer of 1982 that I first became acquainted with Jacob’s street.
 In the intervening three and a half decades I have managed to stay at least once at every one of them.
 Over those years their quirky character has been upgraded with better plumbing, contemporary wallpaper and bedding, and slightly larger elevators.
 In short, they have become “yuppiefied”.
 The rates have increased in proportion to the gentrification but compared to rates across the city they are still a decent value.